Investment Casting Process

 • Design Flexibility: Many different alloys, including tool steel, stainless steel, carbon steel, aluminum, and low-alloy steel, can be used in the process.

-• Exceptional Surface finish and dimensional accuracy reduces the need for secondary finishing and machining, while also decreasing waste and lead-times.
+• Exceptional Surface Finish & Dimensional Accuracy: Reduces the need for secondary finishing and machining, while also decreasing waste and lead-times.

 Design Flexibility